Reviews You Can Rely On

 Ventilation

-This helmet offers incredible ventilation, and by our count has 24 vents scattered throughout the front, sides, and back, providing ventilation coverage that is as good as any of the best helmets you can buy.
+This helmet offers incredible ventilation and, by our count, has 24 vents scattered throughout the front, sides, and back, providing ventilation coverage that is as good as any of the best helmets you can buy.

-We particularly like the two large vent holes on the front of the helmet, which seem to cool our forehead a bit in a breeze, and help provide an "airy-er" feel than the helmets that didn't include these front vents.
-Although the layout of vents and actual ventilated space is slightly different, we think this helmet is right in line with other top choices as some of the best ventilated you can choose.
+We particularly like the two large vent holes on the front of the helmet, which seem to cool our forehead a bit in a breeze and help provide an “airy-er” feel than the helmets that didn't include these front vents.
+Although the layout of vents and actual ventilated space is slightly different, this helmet is right in line with other top choices as some of the best ventilated you can choose.

 It doesn't get much more ventilated than this!
 With large vents around the entire helmet, you're not likely to get overheated in this helmet.